MTTPAM/installer/README.txt

 Run MTTPA

-If you have an Ip adress for a server fill it in, if not click go and the game will download and or update
+Confused?
+Talk to #help-support!

+For directions on running a localhost server checkout readme.txt after the game installs!